Fraud is a serious problem!

 Create a Culture of Integrity

 In conjunction with a documented plan, senior management need a zero fraud-tolerance culture.
 Expectations for ethics and accountability must come from the top and be promoted with broad reach and high frequency.
 Because employees take cues from their superiors (all the way to the C-suite), lack of integrity trickles down through the ranks.
-For this reason, an open door policy that encourages whistleblowing is a key cultural component.
+For this reason, an open-door policy that encourages whistleblowing is a key cultural component.
 Employees should be able to make anonymous reports about questionable practices as well.

 Code of Conduct